meshcloud/meshcloud-docs/docs/administration.emergency-users.md

 - Open the **Access Control** tab in the [workspace control plane](./meshcloud.workspace.md#managing-your-meshworkspace) and open the **Current Access** tab.
 - At the bottom of the screen, type in the name or e-mail of the new user and invite them with the desired role.

-You can also grant customer admin rights to the newly invited user, i.e. if the emergency user needs to modify other user permissions.
+You can also grant workspace manager rights to the newly invited user, i.e. if the emergency user needs to modify other user permissions.
 In this case, the new user can perform the following steps themselves.

-### Adding emergency as Customer Admin
+### Adding emergency as Workspace Manager

 The user can then be assigned to meshProjects belonging to the meshWorkspace: